cocos-creator/docs-3d-deprecated/en/editor/extension/contributions-messages.md

 Type `{string}` Optional

-If public is true, some simple descriptions will be displayed in the message list, supporting `i18n:key` syntax.
+If public is true, some simple descriptions will be displayed in the message list, supporting `i18n: key` syntax.

 ### doc